pyhrf/pyhrf/doc/sphinx/source/installation.rst

 Source repository
 *****************

+First, if git is not installed (``git --version`` does not work), you can install it from here TODO.

 The bleeding edge version of pyhrf is available via github.
 In a folder where you want to create the pyhrf repository, use the command::

     $ git clone https://github.com/pyhrf/pyhrf.git pyhrf